 - Amazon EC2 places the metrics in the repository and gets statistics based on the metrics.
 These metrics and statistics can be used by developers to create graphic representations on CloudWatch dashboards.

-- In addition to this, AWS CloudWatch can implement alert actions that start, stop, and terminate EC2 instances when the criteria are met.
+- In addition to this, CloudWatch can implement alert actions that start, stop, and terminate EC2 instances when the criteria are met.

 - It also allows developers to create alerts to initiate Amazon EC2 and Amazon SNS auto-scaling actions.